vuejs/docs/src/guide/extras/web-components.md

 #### Events

 Events emitted via `this.$emit` or setup `emit` are dispatched as native [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events#adding_custom_data_%E2%80%93_customevent) on the custom element.
-Additional event arguments (payload) will be exposed as an array on the CustomEvent object as its `details` property.
+Additional event arguments (payload) will be exposed as an array on the CustomEvent object as its `detail` property.

 #### Slots